TGX 1.1.1

 jpeg.openRAM((uint8_t*)batman, sizeof(batman), TGX_JPEGDraw);

-// Draw the JPEG onto im at half scale, half opacity and upper left corner at pos (20, 10) inside im.
+// Draw the JPEG onto im at half scale, half opacity and upper-left corner at pos (20, 10) inside im.

-im.JPEGDecode(png, {20, 10}, JPEG_SCALE_HALF, 0.5f);
+im.JPEGDecode(jpeg, {20, 10}, JPEG_SCALE_HALF, 0.5f);

 Note